Browse: Dan Perlman Interview

 I love shopping in Barrio Chino (China Town) in Belgrano, and usually go to the “original” store along Arribeños.

-Where is the best place to get coffee / steak / ice cream in Buenos Aires?
+Where is the best place to get steak in Buenos Aires?

-Coffee, that’s easy, Est. General de Café (various locations), there’s no better coffee in the city that I’ve found.
 I don’t know about the best steak, but the best steakhouse experience for me is Don Julio (Guatemala 4691, Palermo) – between ambiance, food and wine list, it’s a winner.
-Scannapieco was my favorite ice cream place when it was on Avenida Córdoba, and they have recently reopened by the Mercado de Pulgas on Alvarez Thomas 14 (and Dorrego) in Colegiales.

 Do you have any collections?